sajanpoudel/dreamweaver_private/README.md

-# Dream Weaver
+# Dreamly

-Dream Weaver is a modern web application that helps users capture, analyze, and understand their dreams using AI-powered insights.
+Dreamly is a modern web application that helps users capture, analyze, and understand their dreams using AI-powered insights.
 Built with Next.js, TypeScript, and Prisma, it offers a seamless experience for dream journaling and interpretation.

 ## Features